OpenZeppelin/defender-templates/defender/wallet-migrator/README.md

 ### Covalent API Key Setup

-This template will make use of [Covalent's API](https://www.covalenthq.com/docs/api/balances/get-token-balances-for-address/) to query for all all balances of ERC20 and ERC721 tokens of the sender's specified wallet address.
+This template will make use of [Covalent's API](https://www.covalenthq.com/docs/api/balances/get-token-balances-for-address/) to query for all balances of ERC20 and ERC721 tokens of the sender's specified wallet address.
 To get an API key, navigate to [Covalent's website](https://www.covalenthq.com/) and select **Get an API key**.
-Follow the instructions to sign up for an account, or login to your existing account if you already have one.
+Follow the instructions to sign up for an account, or log in to your existing account if you already have one.
 Once you are logged in and have created an API Key, you can navigate to your home platform [page](https://www.covalenthq.com/platform/#/) where the API key is shown.
-Write down your API Key is a safe place, as you will need it for later steps.
+Write down your API Key in a safe place, as you will need it for later steps.

 ## Local Code Setup